coodesh/digiage-challenge-20240402/README.md

 ## Support

-Ssend a message directly to a specialist in the platform chat.
+Send a message directly to a specialist in the platform chat.